Awixe/Session/README.md

 Install
 -------

 There are two ways you can install this module.
-One by using composer or by downloading directly.
+By using composer or by downloading directly, but if you download it directly and requires more steps so we recommend you use composer to make it simple.

 With composer:
 ```sh